Friday, August 21st at 7:30 pm

 Sydney Erlikh is a dance artist, educator, and scholar.
 Sydney is the co-founder of the Inclusive Dance Workshops, which began at Access Living.
 In Chicago she has choreographed, curated and performed works at the Art Institute along with Unfolding Disability Futures.
 Internationally, she has taught, choreographed, and performed in Durban, South Africa, and Helsinki, Finland.

 Deborah Goodman is a dance professional with forty years of experience in the field.
-She is a Lecturer in Dance at Loyola University Chicago and a certified Gyrokinesis instructor.
+She is a Teaching Associate Professor in Dance at Loyola University Chicago and a certified Gyrokinesis instructor.
 Deborah danced with celebrated choreographers Martha Graham, Yuriko Kikuchi, Pearl Lang, Sandra Kaufmann, Goldhuber/Latsky and Richard Move in NYC, and MOMENTA Dance Company in Chicago.

 Tsehaye Geralyn Hébert is a citizen playwright (Sundance Theatre Festival; the Kendeda; Vermont Studio Center; 3ArtsBodies of Work) and a bona fide Louisiana gumbo girl!
 Her works are steeped in place, migration, myth and history.
 That world was so disability rich, it took Hébert’s participation in organizations like Unfolding Disability Futures, Disability Lead and Cultural Access Collaborative to begin to comprehend its enormity.
 On the stage or on the page, Intimate moments, the hyperbole of Mardi Gras, an unrelenting urban scape, and rural America all ground and inform her work.
 Positioning the American Souths through shifting narratives mirrors Hébert’s life.
 She triaged between her father’s rural Pointe Coupeé family seat, her Baton Rouge LA birthplace and her mother’s beloved New Orleans.
 The second great grand-daughter of Creole storyteller, Dorlis Aguillard, Hébert honors her Afro-Creole culture and its traditions.